4 Limits to the California Homestead Exemption You Must Know (2022 update)

 2. You rolled nonexempt assets into the home’s equity

-Secondly, you can lose the homestead exemption if you attempted to hinder or defraud a creditor by taking something that wasn’t exempt and put it into your home’s equity “for safe keeping.”
+Secondly, you can lose the California homestead exemption if you attempted to hinder or defraud a creditor by taking something that wasn’t exempt and put it into your home’s equity “for safe keeping.”
 Guess what?
 That asset protection expert was wrong.
 Because you rolled the asset you couldn’t protect into something you thought you could, the protection is gone.
 And even worse, they can go back up to 10 years.

 3. There are some bad acts involved